Large packet loss in the guest OS using VMXNET3 in ESXi

 Notes:

-• No reboot is required for these changes to take affect.
+• No reboot is required for these changes to take effect.
 However, any application sensitive to TCP session disruption can fail and have to be restarted.
 This applies to RDP, so it is better to do this work in a console window.

 • This issue is seen in the Windows guest operating system with a VMXNET3 vNIC.